pinecoders/pinecoders.github.io/faq_and_code/README.md

 The following examples provide examples of common tasks.

 ### How can I convert the current resolution in a numeric format?
-Use the PineCoders ``f_resInMinutes()`` function to convert the chart's current resolution in minutes of type float.
+Use the PineCoders ``f_resInMinutes()`` function from the PineCoders [MTF Selection Framework](https://www.tradingview.com/script/90mqACUV-MTF-Selection-Framework-PineCoders-FAQ/) to convert the chart's current resolution in minutes of type float.
 From there you will be able to manipulate it using the other PineCoders MTF functions.

 ```js
 //@version=4